mmunhoz/udacity_blockchain_proj5/README.md

 ### Rinkeby Network Conecction
-This project uses a configuration file to connect to Rinkeby Blockchain Test Network.
+This project uses a configuration file (rinkeby-config.js which is added on .gitignore file) to connect to Rinkeby Blockchain Test Network.
-The file contains a Meta-mask seed and an Infura link to create a connection with this network and deploy the token.
-The revisors are suposed to replace it to their own hardcode configuration for privacy matters.
+The file contains a Meta-mask seed and an Infura link to create a connection with this network and deploy the contract.
+For privacy matters, the revisors are suposed to replace it (in truffle.js file) by their own hardcoded configuration.